erp-texh-2022/etworkk-14.0/addons/hr_recruitment/README.md

 Manage Recruitment and Job applications
 ---------------------------------------

-Publish, promote and organize your job offers with the Dosyt
+Publish, promote and organize your job offers with the etwork
 <a href="https://www.etwork.com/page/recruitment">Open Source Recruitment Application</a>.

 Organize your job board, promote your job announces and keep track of